Empowering LLM Agents with Geospatial Awareness: Toward Grounded Reasoning for Wildfire Response: Introduction

 \section{Introduction}

 Natural hazards like wildfires, floods, earthquakes, and hurricanes evolve rapidly, imposing intense time and space constraints on the disaster decision-making process~\citep{ma2024investigating,li2023exploring}.
-Wildfires in particular illustrate these challenges: they can spread quickly across vast areas, with propagation behavior influenced by complex topography and weather characteristics~\citep{Finney2004FARSITE,Abatzoglou2016PNAS}.
-Effective disaster response is critical for protecting lives, property, and enhancing community resilience under these extreme conditions~\citep{Cutter2016Resilience,Nohrstedt2021ResponseNetworks}.
+Wildfires in particular illustrate these challenges: they can spread quickly across vast areas, with propagation behavior influenced by complex topography and weather characteristics~\citep{finney1998farsite,Abatzoglou2016PNAS}.
+Effective disaster response is critical for protecting lives, property, and enhancing community resilience under these extreme conditions~\citep{Cutter2016Resilience}.
 However, emergency managers often face the difficulty of estimating personnel, equipment, and financial resources across diverse regions due to incomplete and uncertain information.
 While existing approaches in wildfire contexts, such as hotspot counts, fire radiative power (FRP) statistics, and time-series predictors, provide useful signals, they often ignore context and lack generalizability and interpretability~\citep{Giglio2016MODIS,Wooster2005FRP}.
-These limitations underscore an urgent need for building an effective decision-support system for effective disaster responses ~\citep{Dunn2017Risk,Thompson2019RiskAnalytics,Martell2015FMDSS}.
+These limitations underscore an urgent need for effective disaster decision-support systems, especially in wildfire settings where operational decisions are made under both environmental uncertainty and rapidly shifting information conditions~\citep{Dunn2017Risk,Thompson2019RiskAnalytics,Martell2015FMDSS,chen2026politicized}.